josiahls/fast-reinforcement-learning/README.md

 # At present will try to load OpenAI, box2d, pybullet, atari, maze.
 # note "get_all_latest_envs" has a key inclusion and exclusion so if you don't have some of these envs installed,
 # you can avoid this here.
+Certain envs just flat out do not work / are unusual.
+You are welcome to see how to get them
+# working.
 for env in Envs.get_all_latest_envs():
     max_steps = 50  # Limit the number of per episode iterations for now.
     print(f'Testing {env}')